awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 + AWS recommends that you consult with your own legal and other advisers to understand and comply with the applicable Microsoft licensing requirements\.
 Usage of the Services \(including usage of the **licenseType** parameter and **BYOL** flag\) in violation of your agreements with Microsoft is not authorized or permitted\.

 ## Limitations<a name="limitations-image"></a>

-Importing AMIs and snapshots is subject to the following limitations:
 + UEFI/EFI boot partitions are supported only for Windows boot volumes with VHDX as the image format\.
 Otherwise, a VM's boot volume must use Master Boot Record \(MBR\) partitions\.
 In either case, boot volume cannot exceed 2 TiB \(uncompressed\) due to MBR limitations\.
 Additional non\-bootable volumes may use GUID Partition Table \(GPT\) partitioning but cannot be bigger than 16 TiB\.
 If you are use VMIE APIs \(instead of AWS Server Migration Service\), you will have to construct a manifest file for disks larger than 4TiB\.
 For more information, see [VM Import Manifest](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/manifest.html)\.
 **Note**
 When AWS detects a Windows GPT boot volume with an UEFI boot partition, it converts it on\-the\-fly to an MBR boot volume with a BIOS boot partition\.
 This is because EC2 does not directly support GPT boot volumes on Windows instances\.
 + An imported VM may fail to boot if the root partition is not on the same virtual hard drive as the MBR\.
-+ A VM import task will fail for VMs with more than 22 volumes attached\.
++ A VM import task will fail for VMs with more than 21 volumes attached\.
 Additional disks can be individually imported using the `ImportSnapshot` API\.
-+ AMIs with volumes using EBS encryption are not supported\.
 + Importing VMs with dual\-boot configurations is not supported\.
 +  VM Import/Export does not support VMs that use Raw Device Mapping \(RDM\)\.
 Only VMDK disk images are supported\.
 + Imported Linux VMs must use 64\-bit images\.
 Migrating 32\-bit Linux images is not supported\.